anr-vfin/anr-vfin.github.io/README.md

 </div>
 -->

-## Welcome on the website of the ANR Project VFIN: Vortices and Fluid INterface
+## Welcome on the website of the ANR funded project VFIN: Vortices and Fluid INterface

 The partners of this project are the following labs:
 - [Institut Jean le Rond d'Alembert](http://www.dalembert.upmc.fr/ijlrda/), Sorbonne Université, Paris.